brushing-git/PhilosophicalFundamentalsOfMachineLearning/README.md

 These are sample course materials for a class I taught at *Purdue University* in the Fall of 2024.
 The goal of the course is to give students a hands-on introduction to many contemporary machine learning methods through tools used in `python` such as `numpy, pandas, scikit-learn, and pytorch` and to then have them apply those methods to philosophical problems adjacent to machine learning such as the problem of induction.
 Some machine learning topics covered in the course include:

-- Bayesian and PAC learning justifications for machine learning algorithms.
+- Bayesian and PAC learning justifications for machine learning algorithms
 - K-Nearest Neighbors
 - Linear Regression
 - Multilayer Perceptrons